makerdao/market-maker-keeper/README.md

 5. Bands and Bands Configuration
     - Example
 6. Order Rate Limitation
+7. GasPrice configuration
-7. Data Templating Language
+8. Data Templating Language
-8. Price Feed Configuration
+9. Price Feed Configuration
     - Example
-9. Running Keepers
+10. Running Keepers
     - Example (OasisDEX)
-10. Known limitations
+11. Known limitations
-11. Install and run using Docker and Docker Compose
+12. Install and run using Docker and Docker Compose
-12. Support Information
+13. Support Information
-13. License
+14. License

 ## 1. Introduction
 A big part of the DAI Stablecoin System (DSS) is the incentivization of external agents, called **Keepers** (which can be human but are typically automated bots).
 Market Maker Keepers work by creating a series of orders in so-called **bands** (defined later), which are configured with a JSON file containing parameters like spreads, maximum engagement, etc. In short, the `market-maker-keeper` repository is a set of Keepers that facilitate market making on exchanges.
 For example, trading Dai motivated by the expected long-term convergence toward the indicated `Target Price`.
 This guide is dedicated to showing you how to create your very own Market Maker Keeper Bot as well as educate the community and help both users and developers understand the value of this incredible software.
 We are proud to say that all of the code needed to get a Market Maker Keeper bot up and running is open-sourced.